curateteaching/digitalpedagogy/keywords/online.md

 REBECCA: You will need to get explicit permissions for this example; are there some sort of permissions built into using github?
 Also, does Alan have an institutional affiliation?
 Given our project’s use of github, clearly I’m going to like this artifact.
 I think you need to add one more sentence at the beginning of the annotation explaining what github is, e.g., a tool that developed for collective software development.

 REBECCA: Rather than “could enable” maybe it should be “has enabled” the ds106 community and others; then make suggestions for other uses.
 Could you push the possibilities further and comment on the connection to authorship vs. consumerism?
 Why is it important that this occurs in a community?
 Would you use this in or out of the LMS?
 Do you expect this to move outside of the traditional boundaries of the classroom?
 How is this important as a model and how does it differ from the ForkU example that follows?
-I think you are keying in on the collective creation—you could consider tying this to participatory culture characterized by low barriers to creation?
+I think you are keying in on collective creation—you could consider tying this to participatory culture characterized by low barriers to creation.
 How does this connect to digital literacies?

 ### Fork U!
 Resource Page
 ![screenshot](images/Online-forku-assignments.png)